YvonLabs/headercheck/README.md

 ### Overview
 **HeaderCheck** is a Chrome extension that inspects HTTP response headers for the active tab and scores the site’s privacy and security posture.
-It uses a weighted model to surface critical, medium, and low findings, giving an actionable numeric score out of 100.
+It uses a deterministic Boolean scoring model (SCM-2025.1) to evaluate HTTP response headers and calculate a 0–100 score.
+The model reflects real-world privacy and transport posture, not exploit severity.

+Current model version: SCM-2025.1 (documentation update; binary unchanged)

 ---